-Hungary is a small country with less than 10 million inhabitants in the middle of Europe, and being positioned in the center it had a very turbulent history.
-Occupied by the Ottomans, Austrians, Germans, Russians, giving a home to many different nationalities and religions throughout the centuries, and even today surrounded by seven countries – all this left its mark on the Hungarian kitchen.
+Hungary is a small country with less than 10 million inhabitants in the middle of Europe and being positioned in the center, and it had a very turbulent history.
+Occupied by the Ottomans, Austrians, Germans, and Russians, giving a home to many different nationalities and religions throughout the centuries, and even today, surrounded by seven countries – all this left its mark on the Hungarian kitchen.

 This is simply why the food here has the greatest variety in Central Europe, bursting with flavor!
 You’ll soon see why one of the top activities in Budapest involves a fork and knife!